patrickschu/tgdp/summer16/mapping/vowel_measurements_protocol.md

 ###Notes
 the /r/ that follows makes things difficult for all /ue/ words the /i/ in honig is variably followed by a /k/ or a /ch/, or zero.
-Zero was excluded, but not always obvious
+Zero was excluded, but not always obvious /i/: funeral is realized as begraebnis and beerdigung; the /g/ after /i/ can be plosive or fricative.

 ####Future
 Collect all in one spreadsheet for Gabmap